Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/05_loops/README.md

     print(judgement.format(taste="terrible"))
 ```

-And we will server this person a new scoop of ice cream until they are full.
+And we will serve this person a new scoop of ice cream until they are full.
 Let's try it out!

 ### Step 1